Zoom Phone Review: The Best Value VoIP in 2026?

 zoom phone customer support variability

-Still, in our testing, users appreciated the ease of onboarding overall, even if Zoom also lacks a structured training environment.
-Unlike competitors such as Nextiva and RingCentral, which offer onboarding webinars, admin training, or tailored success programs, Zoom Phone assumes a more self-service approach.
-This is fine for smaller teams with internal tech support, but may prove limiting for growing businesses onboarding multiple new users or locations.
+Despite this, our user testers appreciated the ease of onboarding.
+Unlike competitors such as Nextiva and RingCentral, which offer onboarding webinars, admin training or tailored success programs, Zoom Phone assumes a more self-service approach.

 zoom customer support page

-Zoom Phone Review: How Does Zoom Phone Compare With Other Phone Systems?
+How Does Zoom Phone Compare With Other Phone Systems?

 Zoom Phone is a strong all-rounder for businesses already in the Zoom ecosystem, but it’s not the only VoIP solution worth considering.

-Depending on your priorities, whether it’s analytics, customer support, or built-in coaching tools, another provider may be a better strategic fit.
+Depending on your priorities, whether it’s analytics, customer support or built-in coaching tools, another provider may be a better strategic fit.
 Below is a table comparing its Regional Unlimited plan, best suited to medium-sized businesses, to other similar value alternatives, before we directly discuss two alternative providers at large.

 Swipe right to see more